Become an ENVS Major

-All new majors — whether First-Year or Transfer students — must meet with the Department Chair, Dr. Lynne Trulio, who will provide you with academic advising to help you through your program of study.
+All new majors — whether First-Year or Transfer students — must meet with the Department Chair, Dr. Katherine Cushing, who will provide you with academic advising to help you through your program of study.
 Once you have declared a concentration or minor, you will then be assigned to the appropriate advisor.

-If you did not declare Environmental Studies as your major when you entered the University, complete the Change of Major/Minor Form [PDF].
+If you did not declare Environmental Studies as your major when you entered the University, complete the Change of Major/Minor Form.
 Newly admitted students may not apply for a change of major until the first day of instruction.